 01/14/2022 China (International Christian Concern) – According to a release by the Chinese State Administration for Religious Affairs, the United Front Working Department (UFWD) of Zhejiang has spent the last two days pressing the province’s religious leaders on their crucial role in furthering the Chinese Communist Party’s (CCP) agenda through religion and acting as the ‘bridge’ between people of faith and the CCP.

 At this series of lectures, the UFWD made its purpose clear, “to study and implement the spirit of the Sixth Plenary Session of the 19th Central Committee of the Communist Party of China.”
 Here, over 45 Chinese religious leaders were instructed on their need to promote the further Sinicization of religion in China and urged them to be at the forefront of this movement.
 Church leaders should, “hold high the banner of loving the country and religion and set an example by stepping forward with the party and the government in one heart and one mind.”
-Religious leaders were then reminded, that if you are not at the forefront of this movement, you may be seen as a risk – a sentiment similar to last year’s new guidelines for the clergy requiring the promotion of national unity and allegiance to the CCP.
+Religious leaders were then reminded that if you are not at the forefront of this movement, they may be seen as a risk – a sentiment similar to last year’s new guidelines for the clergy requiring the promotion of national unity and allegiance to the CCP.

 Religious leaders were urged that, ‘If any religion wants to survive and develop, it must adapt to the society in which it is located” – a threatening sentiment, given what we know about China’s handling of religious individuals who step out of line with the CCP’s tenets of state-sanctioned faith.

-Finally, they were informed that they will be expected to foster a warm welcome of the incoming 20th National Congress of the Communist Party, which will be elected in October of this year – a likely indicator of success for the truly ‘patriotic’ religious leaders in China.
+Finally, they were informed that they would be expected to foster a warm welcome of the incoming 20th National Congress of the Communist Party, which will be elected in October of this year – a likely indicator of success for the truly ‘patriotic’ religious leaders in China.

 For interviews, please contact Addison Parker: email@example.com